DanielOgorchock/OmniThing/README.md

 People trying out OmniThing coming from ST_Anything may note that fewer Arduino devices are supported.
 This is due to memory restraints.
 OmniThing uses much more RAM than ST_Anything due to it using a json configuration.
 Due to this, OmniThing is not a total replacement of ST_Anything functionality, so people using Arduino Unos and Megas won't have much luck with OmniThing (Mega support could potentially come in the future, but Uno has no chance).

-Additionally, OmniThing is still in early development, so it may be less stable than ST_Anything in addition to missing some of the ST_Anything device types at this time.[
+Additionally, OmniThing is still in early development, so it may be less stable than ST_Anything in addition to missing some of the ST_Anything device types at this time.

+Finally, unlike ST_Anything, OmniThing does not require the end user to edit actual source code.
+Instead of adding stuff to an Arduino sketch, everything is done through the OmniThing json configuration file.
+OmniThing parses this file and dynamically creates the desired devices at startup.

 Goals for Beta:
 * Web-based configuration interface so users don't have to manually edit json